 This system can be implemented quickly, without any need for expert installation, and is relatively low in cost compared to alternative solutions.
 It is best suited for low volume, high mix needs—or as a supplement to a large scale labeling strategy.

 How Much Does the S3200 Applicator Cost?

-The starting price for the SQUIX printer paired with the S3200 applicator is $13,000—customized plate labelers, or those designed for steady high volume use, start around $28,000.
+The unit price for the SQUIX printer paired with the S3200 applicator is less than $15,000—customized plate labelers, or those designed for steady high volume use, start around $28,000.
 When considering an investment in label automation it is important to consider your goals and existing resources.
 Allocating time and manpower to applying labels can often cost you more over time as compared to the initial investment of automation—this is especially true now with the SQUIX/S3200.

 Additionally, the value associated with integrating your labeling strategy with existing processes, improving accuracy, and increasing throughput may well tip the balance towards automation.

 As we discussed earlier, we believe that the SQUIX/S3200 is the best fit for anyone with low volume, high mix, or supplemental needs.
 However, if you are looking for a more substantial solution for microplate labeling you can check out the Eclipse applicator series here.

 Automating processes is a proven way to reduce hassle and increase performance.
 No matter your goals, investing in an automation strategy can aid you in reaching them—it’s mostly a matter of finding the right fit.